dvdsk/renewc/README.md

 See `renewc help` for other options such as `install`.
 Call `renewc <option> --help` to see details.

 ## Compiling from source
-Setup the cross compiler by running `cargo r` inside `setup_crosscompile`.
-This takes care of downloading a statically linked musl based gcc crosscompiler.
+Set up the cross-compiler by running `cargo r` inside `setup_crosscompile`.
+This takes care of downloading a statically linked musl based GCC cross-compiler.
 Using it static binaries for the C dependencies are created that are used while linking the Rust code.

 The resulting binary will run on **any aarch64-linux target** that is not running an ancient kernel.